Greetings, my good friends, thrill seekers, music lovers, and conversationalists all across the fruited plane.

 But it gets even better, ladies and gentlemen, because today on the view, Rosie O'Donnell implied that the captured Brit soldiers, the 15 of them, are a contrived Gulf of Tonkin for war with Iran.

-Now Rosie may have missed the news here, but there's a fisherman, an Iraqi fisherman, who was witness to this and said that the Iranians absconded the British soldiers in the Marines in Iraqi waters, that they had not crossed into the waters of Iran.
+Now, Rosie may have missed the news here, but there's a fisherman, an Iraqi fisherman, who was witness to this and said that the Iranians absconded the British soldiers and the Marines in Iraqi waters, that they had not crossed into the waters of Iran.

 They were not therefore in Iranian territory.

-Uh this guy's identity is uh being protected in order to uh protect him.
+This guy's identity is being protected in order to protect him.

-I mean this this this woman, Rosie O'Donnell, is is no different than the most embarrassing wacko caller we can imagine here.
+I mean, this woman, Rosie O'Donnell, is no different than the most embarrassing wacko caller we can imagine here.

 And if somebody who said the things like Rosie O'Donnell says on The View called this program, she wouldn't last.

-And this woman is uh is arguably now the leader of the program, and everybody says, well, a lot of people say, I can't believe Barbara Walters is putting up with this.
+And everybody says, well, a lot of people say, I can't believe Barbara Walters is putting up with this.

 I think Barbara Walters lost control of the show.